 Just like how you can use the “thank you” page for your open house to promote other pieces of content and events, you can also use other “thank you” pages throughout your site to promote your open house.

-If someone has filled out another form on your site where they have expressed interest — such as a contact form, a download viewbook form, or inquiry form — adding an invite an additional information to the “thank you” page for that form can easily drive qualified prospects to your open house.
+If someone has filled out another form on your site where they have expressed interest — such as a contact form, a download viewbook form, or an inquiry form — adding an invite and additional information to the “thank you” page for that form can easily drive qualified prospects to your open house.

-A simple blog, such as “5 Reasons to Attend a [School Name] Open House,” is a valuable piece of content you can use on social media, your website, and in email.
+A simple blog, such as “5 Reasons to Attend a [School Name] Open House,” is a valuable piece of content you can use on social media, on your website, and in email.

 And of course, end the blog with a call-to-action to view open house dates and register!

 Dead-end pages (pages that don’t have a suggested next step) are far-too-common on school websites.
 Use calls-to-action on internal pages — especially in your admissions section — to drive traffic to your open house landing page.